swiftlang/swift-evolution/proposals/nnnn-async-await.md

 Of course, a function’s task may itself be a child of another task, and its parent may have other children; a function cannot reason locally about these.
 But the features of this design that apply to an entire task tree, such as cancellation, only apply “downwards” and don’t automatically propagate upwards in the task hierarchy, and so the child tree still can be statically reasoned about.
 If child tasks did not have bounded duration and so could arbitrarily outlast their parents, the behavior of tasks under these features would not be easily comprehensible.

-Child tasks can most easily be created with the `async let` construct, which creates a child task whose result can be accessed by reading the declared variable(s).
+Child tasks can most easily be created with the `async let` construct, which creates a child task whose result can be accessed by reading the declared variable(s) in an `await` expression.
 For example:

 ```swift
 func makeDinner() async throws -> Meal {